 As we hurry back to beat sunset, we discover the shell of an ornate box turtle (Terrapene ornata) peeking from the grass…Skyla finds pleasure in this.
 Better yet, it takes her mind off of her ailing feet.

 The sandhills glow in the magic light of sunset….Skyla digs down deep to push her walking pace as fast as her young body will allow.
 Momma deploys many different conversational exercises to help take her mind off the drudgery of what must seem like a never ending day’s hike for an eight-year-old.
 After nearly 8 hours spent in constant motion hiking across the wild sandhills preserved within the Valentine NWR, we make it back to our parked car at pitch black.
-Today’s hike is the longest off trail hike thus far taken for Project Remote.
-It is Skyla’s longest off trail hike ever and tied with her longest day hiking mileage.
-As we return from documentation of yet another state remote spot–that’s one small step for Project Remote, and one giant leap for an eight-year-old.
+Today’s hike is the second longest off-trail hike (behind only Alabama) thus far taken for Project Remote.
+It is Skyla’s second longest off-trail hike ever and tied with her longest day hiking mileage.
+As we return from documentation of yet another state remote spot-that’s one small step for Project Remote, and another giant leap for an eight-year-old.

 After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays-and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now over half-way done!
 Our goal is to raise enough funding simply to offset the cost of traveling frugally, completing the documentary field work, maintaining this website , and bringing this information to you.
 Click here to make a donation to support Project Remote today.
 Thank you so very much for helping us to document and preserve Remote America…